ajiit303/summer-hackathon/README.md

 # 🏆 Gold Rush: Predicting the 2024 Olympics Champion 🏅

 ## 🌟 Overview
-Welcome to the 2024 Olympics Champion Prediction Project!
-This project focuses on analyzing historical Olympic Games data to uncover insights about medal counts, athlete performances, and trends across different sports and countries.
-We use Python along with libraries such as pandas, numpy, and plotly for data manipulation, analysis, and visualization.
+Welcome to Gold Rush! 🌟 We are on an exhilarating journey to predict the champion of the 2024 Paris Olympics.
+Using the comprehensive Olympic Summer & Winter Games dataset (1896-2022), our interactive visualization tool lets users explore past champions and predict future winners.
+Click on an event (e.g., basketball) and unveil the historical champions, statistical graphs, and our predictions for who will win gold, silver, and bronze in 2024! 📊✨

-## 🤟 Motivation
+## 🤟 Features
-The goal of this project is to explore and visualize Olympic data from various perspectives:
-- Understanding medal distributions over time.
-- Analyzing dominant sports and countries in different Olympic Games.
-- Exploring correlations between economic factors and medal performance.
+- Interactive Visualization Tool: Dive into past champions and future predictions with a simple click! 🖱️ -Statistical Graphs: Beautiful and insightful graphs to visualize historical data and predictions. 📈 -Event-Specific Insights: Select an event and see detailed statistics and predictions. 🏀🏊‍♀️🏃‍♂️

+## 🚀Tech Stack

+We are leveraging the power of **Python** and a host of libraries to bring this project to life:

+- **tkinter**: For building our user-friendly GUI. 🎨
+- **pandas**: To handle and manipulate our extensive dataset. 🗃️
+- **re**: For data cleaning and preprocessing. 🧹
+- **plotly.express** & **plotly.io**: To create stunning, interactive plots. 🌐
+- **Linear Regression**: Perfect for predicting outcomes based on historical data trends. 📈

+## 💼 How It Works

+We use **Linear Regression** to predict the outcomes based on historical data trends.
+Our tool is designed to provide a seamless and engaging experience, making it easy for users to explore and understand the predictions. 🧩🔍

 ## 📂 Project Structure
 The repository is structured as follows:
-- `data/`: Contains datasets in CSV format sourced from Olympic Games archives.
+- `*.csv`: Contains datasets in CSV format sourced from Olympic Games archives.
-- `scripts/`: Python scripts for data cleaning, analysis, and visualization.
+- `visualization_and_predicting.py`: Python scripts for data cleaning, analysis, and visualization.
 - `requirements.txt`: List of dependencies for easy setup.

 ## 🚀 Getting Started